-This is another Gnome craft I’ve been holding on to JUST for Gnome Week 2020 (this week)!
-The idea came to me last spring when I saw the scorch marker.
-It’s a chemical marker that you draw on wood with, and when you heat it, you get this cool wood burned look.
+The idea for this post came to me last spring (2020) when I first saw the scorch marker.
+It’s a chemical marker that you draw on wood with, and when you heat it, you get this cool wood-burned look.
+So no hot iron, no painstaking burning.
 It took a bit to figure out how to fit it in my Cricut- and by the time I thought I would run with it, I saw the Singe Quill.
-We-R-Memory Makers packaged two different widths together, and once you have the adapter, you can totally use this with a Cricut.
+This is a similar wood-burning marker, but We-R-Memory Makers packaged two different widths together, and once you have the adapter, you can totally use this with a Cricut.
 Six months and an engraving book later, and my little Gnome buddies had had enough.
 “Get it done!”
 SO- I present how to wood burn tags with a Cricut and the Singe Quill!

-How to Wood Burn Tags with a Cricut and the Singe Quill!
+How to Wood Burn Tags with Cricut and the Singe Quill!

 Tools and Materials

-- Cricut Explore Air 2 or Cricut Maker (or Cameo) Machines
+- Cricut Explore Air 2 , Cricut Explore 3, Cricut Maker, or Cricut Maker 3 (or Cameo) Machines

 - Computer or Tablet with Cricut Design Space